Name: Jeff Bridges

 In 1983, alongside other entertainment industry leaders, Bridges founded the End Hunger Network to encourage, stimulate and create media projects, programs and events aimed at ending hunger.
 Amplifying the voices of writers, directors, actors, celebrities, nonprofits, and businesses, the End Hunger Network motivates U.S. citizens to participate in the growing movement to end hunger.

 As of March 1, 2019, the End Hunger Network closed it doors as a nonprofit organization.
-Over its 36 years of operations, however, the organization made notable contributions to the anti-hunger cause by writing and producing all the #education and fundraising materials for LiveAid, a 16-hour global event for the campaign to end hunger in 1985.
+Over its 36 years of operations, however, the organization made notable contributions to the anti-hunger cause by writing and producing all the and fundraising materials for LiveAid, a 16-hour global event for the campaign to end hunger in 1985.
 And while the network he started may no longer exist, Bridges’s activism lives on.

 No Kid Hungry